 Though it may seem like a pedestrian chore, doing the laundry has a bigger impact on the planet than you might think.
-Between 75 and 80 percent of our clothing's lifecycle impact comes from washing and drying, according to reports by Proctor (pdf) and Marks & Spencer, because it takes so much energy to heat the wash water and run the dry cycle.
+Between 75 and 80 percent of our clothing's lifecycle impact comes from washing and drying, because it takes so much energy to heat the wash water and run the dry cycle.
 So there's huge potential to reduce your personal energy and water use, and therefore your environmental footprint, by simply greening your laundry habits.

 Top Green Laundry Tips

 - Wear it more than once

 It doesn't go for everything (unmentionables and socks come to mind), but the simplest way to cut back on your laundry's impact is to – duh! – just do less of it.
 Wearing your clothes more than once before tossing them in the dirty pile is the first step in greening your laundry habits.
 The United Nations Environment Programme crunched the numbers and discovered that you can consume up to five times less energy by wearing your jeans at least three times, washing them in cold water, and skipping the dryer or the iron.
 Even Levi's jeans is on this bandwagon.
 They recommend washing jeans every two weeks rather than every day or on a weekly basis.